Cannibal Corpse: Tomb of the Mutilated and dismissal of Bob Rusay (1992–1993)

 The band released their third album Tomb of the Mutilated on September 22, 1992, which was said to have showcased "some of the sickest album art and song titles of all time."
 Vincent Jeffries of AllMusic said: "the band's attention-getting tactics worked perfectly and record sales soared.
 Cannibal Corpse then became one of the biggest names in the death metal genre -- just as the group's discs and live performances were being banned all over the world."

 In February 1993, founding guitarist Bob Rusay was fired from the group and was replaced by Malevolent Creation guitarist Rob Barrett, which the band emphasized as "definitely a professional decision and nothing personal."

 Guitarist Rob Barrett performing with Cannibal Corpse at Full Force in 2019.
 Barrett replaced original guitarist Bob Rusay in 1993.
-Barrett left the in 1997 and was replaced by Pat O'Brien.
+Barrett left the band in 1997 and was replaced by Pat O'Brien.
 Barrett returned to the band in 2005 to replace the band's other original guitarist Jack Owen.

 The band has since stated that Rusay, whose musical background was in punk rock, was struggling to adapt to the band's increasingly technical musical approach.
 Owen recalled: "We tried to be professional.
 We were under the microscope.
 The budgets were getting bigger.
 He wasn't tight.
 It's not where we were at.
 It goes back to Butchered."
 Owen stated that he had outright refused to take it upon himself to deliver the news to Rusay out of fear for his own safety.
-He recalled: "I really thought he'd kill me.
-Bob was a badass."
 According to Webster: "Bob was the tough guy in the band, for sure.
 He was in great physical condition and was really into martial arts.
 When you're young, you tend to solve your problems that way instead of talking it out.
 That was something to think about.
 He could have found us if he wanted."